Financial-Times/content-k8s-provisioner/README.md

 ```
 s3://<s3-bucket-name>/kube-aws/clusters/<cluster-name>/backup/<backup_timestamped_folder>
 ```
-To restore a config to a new cluster, do the following:
+To restore the k8s cluster state, do the following:
+1. Before restoring make sure you have deployed the following apps, using [this Jenkins job](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/deploy-upp-helm-chart/), so that they don't get overwritten by the restore:
+    - upp-global-configs
+    - kafka-bridges

 1. Clone this repository
 1. Determine the S3 bucket name where the backup of the source cluster resides.
    Choose one of the exports bellow: